-FOLKWAYS RECORDS

-World's leading producer of AUTHENTIC folk music on RECORDS, including THE ETHNIC FOLKWAYS LIBITARY which contains an unusual selection of the music of over 200 peoples, recorded on location by native orchestras and vocal groups; each Long Play Record is accompanied by extensive notes by famous collectors and recognized authorities.

-And the famous SONIS TO GROW ON Series for children, ANTHOLOGY OF JAZZ and AMERICAN FOLK MISIC, INTERNATIONAL, SCHENCE and LITERATURE series.

-Many of the issues are original recognings on MIGH.

-Many of the issues are original recordings on HIGH FIDELITY-40-18,000 cycles, ALL FOLKWAYS RECORDS are guaranteed for quality of reproduction
+FOLKWAYS RECORDS FOLLW MAYS RECORDS World's leading producer of AUTHENTIC folk music on RECORDS, including THE ETTINIC FOLKWAYS LIBIAARY which contains an unusual selection of the Tuste of over 200 peoples, recorded on location by native orchestras and vocal groups; each Long Play Record is accompanied by extensive notes by famous collectors and recognized authorities And the famous SONIS TO GROW ON series for children, ANTHOLOGY OF JAZZ and AMERICAN FOLK MUSIC, INTERNATIONAL, SCHENCE and LITERATURE series.
+Many of the issues are original recordings on HIGH FIDELITY-40-18,000 cycles, ALL FOLKWAYS RECORDS are guaranteed for quality of reproduction content FOLKWAYS RECORDS & SERVICE CORP.

-For complete catalog write to:

-FOLKWAYS RECORDS & SERVICE CORP.

 167 West 46th St., New York 36, N. Y.

-World's Finest Selection of Recorded Music On Tape Professionally Produced For Music Lovers, Write today for your catalog of Listening Pleasure.
-Hack Swain, A-V Tape Libraries, Audiosphere, Webeor, RCA Victor.
+World's Finest Selection of Recorded Music On Tape Professionally Produced For Music Lovers.
+Write today for your catalog of Listening Pleasure.
+Hack Swain, A-V Tape Libraries, Audiosphere, Webcor, RCA Victor.